kupl/dd-klee/README.md

 =============================

 ## Build KLEE
 We recommend to build our KLEE-kupl with LLVM 6.0.
-See [KLEE][klee].
+See [KLEE](https://klee.github.io/releases/docs/v2.1/build-llvm60/).

 Build:
 ```sh